nullspace-dev/GenerateXmlReport/README.md

 ---
 This extension will generate an XML report immediately after a scan has finished, containing all issues found.
 The file will be stored on the Scanning Machine that performed the scan.

-The filename of the scan will be the start time of the scan, in the format `yyyy-MM-dd-HH-mm-ss`.
+The filename of the scan will be the start time of the scan, in the format `xml-report-yyyy-MM-dd-HH-mm-ss`.

 ## Limitations
 - File will be stored on Scanning Machine.